-- @GTENegativeOne The value is -1 or greater.
-It may not be used as an index for a sequence, because it might be too low. ("GTE" stands for "Greater Than or Equal to".) - (PolyLowerBound indicates qualifier polymorphism.
-For a description of qualifier polymorphism, see Section 28.2.
+@GTENegativeOne The value is -1 or greater.
+It may not be used as an index for a sequence, because it might be too low. ("GTE" stands for "Greater Than or Equal to".)

+@PolyLowerBound indicates qualifier polymorphism.
+For a description of qualifier polymorphism, see Section 30.2.

-Figure 8.1: The two type hierarchies for integer types used by the Index Checker.
+Figure 12.1: The two type hierarchies for integer types used by the Index Checker.
 On the left is a type system for lower bounds.
 On the right is a type system for upper bounds.
-Qualifiers written in gray should never be written in source code; they are used internally by the type system. "myArray" in the Upper Bound qualifiers is an example of an array's name.
+Qualifiers written in gray should never be written in source code; they are used internally by the type system.